untitled

 In the weeks before Button's suicide, he seemed to some people to have become disillusioned with his life in the military.
 A former landlord recalled that in two telephone conversations before his death, Button seemed "out of character," saying he was "learning to kill people."
 A fellow USAF pilot who shared an apartment with Captain Button at Davis-Monthan Air Force Base, near Tucson, Arizona said that in the month before Button committed suicide that Button's "mother became increasingly vocal in her negative feelings towards her son's job and role in the military."

 UNITED STATES v.
-JEFFRIES was a 1985-6 District of Columbia federal ESPIONAGE court case which involved a 26 year-old African-American employee named Randy Miles Jeffries.
+RANDALL MILES JEFFRIES was a 1985-86 District of Columbia federal ESPIONAGE court case which involved a then 26 year-old African-American named Randy Miles Jeffries.
 Specifics of Randy Jeffries connections with the Jehovah's Witnesses are unclear, but did exist.
-Jeffries spent four months in drug rehab in the summer/fall of 1985 as condition of a suspended one-year sentence for his 1985 conviction on drug possession charges.
+Jeffries spent four months in drug rehab in mid-1985 as condition of a suspended one-year sentence for his 1983 arrest and conviction on heroin possession charges.
 It was reported that Randy Jeffries, Naomi Jeffries, and their three children "started attending services at a local Jehovah's Witnesses congregation" after Randy got out of rehab.
-There is little doubt that the Jeffries family had some prior connection to the Jehovah's Witnesses for the entire family to start "attending services" as soon as Randy Jeffries got out of rehab.
+There is little doubt that the Jeffries family had some prior connection to the Jehovah's Witnesses for the entire family to "start" attending services as soon as Randy Jeffries got out of rehab.
 "Re-start" would probably have been the more precise term.

-After getting out of rehab, Jeffries was hired by Acme Reporting Company in Washington D. C., in October 1985.
-Acme provided transcription and duplication services for various government agencies and even Congress.
+After getting out of rehab, Randy Jeffries, who had been employed by the FBI from 1978-80 (note age) as a "clerk" in its fingerprint section, was hired by Acme Reporting Company in Washington D. C., in October 1985.
+Acme provided transcription and duplication services for Congress and various government agencies.
 Acme's services often included making quantities of photocopies, and delivery of such to the intended recipients.
-Among the transcripts and copies handled by Acme were documents of closed Congressional hearings on secret and top-secret defense matters.
+Among the transcripts and copies handled by Acme were documents of closed Congressional hearings on SECRET and TOP-SECRET defense matters.
 Although the obvious employees of Acme were required to have security clearances, employees such as Randy Jeffries, who simply copied, bound, handled, and delivered the secret documents, were overlooked for security purposes.
-However, the continuous handling of government documents labeled SECRET and TOP SECRET was not lost on Jeffries.
+However, the continuous handling of government documents labeled SECRET and TOP SECRET was not lost on Randall Jeffries.

 On Saturday, December 14, 1985, Jeffries stole two SECRET documents and one TOP SECRET document.
 After getting off work, Jeffries telephoned the Soviet Military Office in Wash D.C. and offered to sell them the documents.
 Jeffries then traveled to their office, where he proceeded to give the Soviets 13 or more pages as "samples" of the several hundreds of pages that he had stolen.
 The Soviets told Jeffries to wait to hear from them until they had a chance to evaluate the samples.
 However, Jeffries showed back up at the Soviet Military Office on December 17.
 Jeffries gave them another 15 or more "samples", but the Soviets gave him only $60.00, and told him they would contact him in April 1986.